 Note: HUMN 101 is a required course of study fall semester for all freshmen working toward a B.A., B.S., or B.S.N. degree.
 Except for those experiencing serious academic difficulties, students should continue in HUMN 102, 201, and 202 in subsequent semesters.
 Once a student enrolls in the daytime program at Milligan College, still needing humanities courses as part of the core, those courses must be taken at Milligan College.

 HUMN 285.
-Japanese Literature (in translation) - A study of the character and culture of the Japanese people by analyzing their society and history through readings of twentieth-century Japanese fiction.
+Japanese Literature (in translation) - A study of twentieth-century Japanese fiction that illuminates the character and culture of the Japanese people.
 (Readings are by Japanese authors in English translation.)
 This course fulfills the ethnic studies course requirement in the general education core.
 Offered spring term alternate years.
 Three semester hours.